0%

 For nearly three decades, our firm has helped Texans secure medical care and fair compensation after serious crashes, even when traditional traffic footage falls short.
 We track down private recordings, file timely requests, and build cases that hold careless drivers accountable.

-Call 281-643-2000, visit our website, or stop by our Houston office for a free consultation.
-We fight to protect your rights, recover lost wages, and cover every medical bill, using every shred of available evidence to push for the result you deserve.
+Contact us or stop by our Houston office for a free consultation.
+Our car accident lawyers in Texas fight to protect your rights, recover lost wages, and cover every medical bill, using every shred of available evidence to push for the result you deserve.

 Still weighing your options?
 A quick call today can stop valuable video from being erased tomorrow.
 Let’s talk before the footage is gone.